cksource/ckeditor4-plugin-a11ychecker/README.md

 ### Distribution Version

-For more information about distribution version see [`DISTRIBUTION.md`](DISTRIBUTION.md) file.
+For more information about the distribution version see [`DISTRIBUTION.md`](DISTRIBUTION.md) file.

 ### Building a Distribution Version

-You can build a distribution package using grunt task.
+You can build a distribution package using grunt.

 Main changes in distribution version:

 * It doesn't use RequireJS, so all the classes are inlined.
-* It contains `CKEDITOR.plugins.a11ychecker.rev` property with a revision hash.
+* It contains the `CKEDITOR.plugins.a11ychecker.rev` property with a revision hash.
-* Got quickfixes minified.
+* Quick-fixes are minified.
-* It will automatically create a zip archive so that you can share it without putting a code to public repo.
+* It will automatically create a zip archive so that you can share it without publishing the code into a public repo.

-To build Accessibility Checker simply go to the `a11ychecker` plugin directory.
+To build the Accessibility Checker simply go to the `a11ychecker` plugin directory.
 And execute following commands:

 ```bash
 npm install
 grunt build
 ```

-Build files are put in `build` directory in `a11ychecker` plugin.
+Build files are put in `build` directory of the `a11ychecker` plugin directory.

 #### Building a Full Distribution

-Since Accessibility Checker has actually a few dependencies, you might want to include all the dependent plugins, just to make installation easier.
+Since the Accessibility Checker has actually a few dependencies, you might want to include all the dependent plugins, just to make installation easier.

-We have a build-full feature, that will include also dependent plugins into build directory, and created zip archive.
+We have a build-full feature, that will include also dependent plugins into the build directory, and created a zip archive.

 ```bash
 npm install
 grunt build-full
 ```

-Now another person might simply get a zip, extract it to `ckeditor/plugins` directory, and he's ready to go.
+Now another person might simply get the zip, extract it to `ckeditor/plugins` directory and everything is ready to go.

 ## Where Do I Start?